postcss/autoprefixer/README.md

 See `autoprefixer -h` for help.

-## In-package update
+## In-package Update

 It’s highly recommended that you always use the latest version of Autoprefixer.
 If by any chance you or your company are not able to update the package (e.g. in case of long test periods before any library updates), you can still update the very browser data that Autoprefixer fetches from Can I Use:

 ```
 autoprefixer --update
 ```

 Note that the in-package update doesn’t get any code fixes nor the implementation of new features.
 It just keeps the browser popularity and support data up to date, and adds new browser versions.